Why you hate your husband during pregnancy (and why it’s okay)

 You’re growing a human and it takes more energy than running a marathon (literally!).

-So when you’re tired, uncomfortable, or haven’t had a proper night’s sleep in days, even a sweet “Are you okay, babe?” can push you over the edge.
+So when you’re tired, uncomfortable, or haven’t had a proper night’s sleep in days, even a sweet “Are you okay?” can push you over the edge.

-3. You feel unseen (even when he’s trying)
+3. You feel unseen lonely (even when he’s there)

 Sometimes it’s not about what he’s doing, but what he isn’t.